Welcome to Reception - Class 1!

 How can you help?

-Please see our parents guides (under Characteristics of Effective Learning) which expands on the three main areas of Playing and Exploring, namely, ‘Willing to have a go’, Playing with what I know’ and ‘Finding out and exploring’ with some statements in child speak to help understanding.
+Please see our parents guides (after the Class Gallery) which expands on the three main areas of Playing and Exploring, namely, ‘Willing to have a go’, Playing with what I know’ and ‘Finding out and exploring’ with some statements in child speak to help understanding.
 For example, your child might show a curiosity about objects, events and people, or use their senses to explore the world around them, engage in open-ended activity or show particular interests.
 They may also pretend objects are things from their experience and represent them in their play, e.g. using an experience of visiting the doctor, a child may use a funnel, placing it their ear and on a teddy’s chest and tell you that they are “listening to teddy, he is sick”.

 We will send some ‘WOW’ cards home and would be grateful if you could to let us know of any observations you have made of Playing and Exploring at home?